shams-nahid/My-Daily-AWS-Study/VPC/22 Egress Only Internet Gateway.md

 ## Egress Only Internet Gateway

+- Same as `NAT Gateway`, but for IPv6
 - `Egress` means outgoing
 - `Egress Only Internet Gateway`
   - Allow traffic to go outside